ratatui/ratatui-website/src/README.md

 ![](https://user-images.githubusercontent.com/24392180/244943746-93ab0e38-93e0-4ae0-a31b-91ae6c393185.gif)

+## What is ratatui?

+`ratatui` is a [Rust](https://www.rust-lang.org/) crate that provides widgets allowing you to imperatively declare what the view of your application should be, and then draws those widgets efficiently to the terminal.

-`ratatui` is based on the principle of immediate rendering with intermediate buffers.
-This means that at each new frame you have to build all widgets that are supposed to be part of the UI.
-In short, the `ratatui` library handles drawing to the terminal.
+`ratatui` is based on the principle of immediate rendering.
+This means that at each new frame all widgets that are supposed to be part of the UI are re-built.

+**The `ratatui` crate is a library and not a framework.**

-It is important to note that `ratatui`:
+It is important because `ratatui`:

 - does _not_ handle keyboard input events
 - does _not_ modify the state of your application
 - does _not_ dicate how you want to structure your application

-**The `ratatui` crate is a library and not a framework.**

-The `ratatui` library provides widgets that allows a developer to imperatively declare what the view of your application should look like, and then allows a developer to draw those widgets efficiently to the terminal.

-For these reasons, `ratatui` can be highly flexible and customizable.
-And while this can be empowering, it also does put the onus on developers using `ratatui` to understand how to best architect their applications, to tailor the experience for users as they see fit.
+`ratatui` can be highly flexible and customizable.
+And while this can be empowering, it also puts the onus on developers using `ratatui` to understand how to best architect their applications, to tailor the experience for users as they see fit.

 ## Who is ratatui for?